 obtaining - the necessary skills, knowledge, training and education.

-CDM Construction Phase Plan
+CDM Construction Phase Plan or CPP

 will now be expected for all reasonably sized projects, and will apply to